Introduction: Why Specialised Running Earphones Matter

 Features:

-- Patented titanium ear hooks (sweat-proof grip).
+- Secure ear hooks (sweat-proof grip).

-- IPX7 waterproofing (useable in UK storms).
+- IPX7 waterproofing (designed for UK weather).

 - 8-hour battery + 16-hour case.